ricrochads/exercism-csharp/README.md

 Challenges to enhance logic and programming skills in C#.

 ## About Lamguage
 C# is a statically-typed, multi-paradigm programming language with integrated querying, offering object-oriented, declarative, functional, generic, and lazy features, as well as type inference.
-It also provides capabilities for multi-threading, parallelization, asynchrony, managing unmanaged code within a managed environment, and language interoperability.
+It also provides capabilities for multi-threading, parallelisation, asynchrony, unmanaged code in a managed environment and language interoperability.
 C# is developed and maintained by Microsoft.

 ### Basics
 * [Hello, World!](https://exercism.org/tracks/csharp/exercises/hello-world)